Kumar-Amitesh/CryptoPulse2.0/Readme.md

 # CryptoPulse

-CryptoPulse is a comprehensive **cryptocurrency tracking and portfolio management** application built using a **microservices architecture**.
+CryptoPulse is a microservices-based backend architecture designed to experiment with real-world system design patterns, resilience, and observability, using cryptocurrency data as a high-frequency input.
 It allows users to:

 - Register and log in (email/password + Google OAuth 2.0)
 - View real-time cryptocurrency data